Are You Suffering From Dysarthria After a Head Injury?

 When a person sustains a traumatic brain injury or serious facial trauma, the individual may experience nerve damage that can disrupt his or her ability to speak.
 Known as dysarthria, damage to the nerves that control the physical production of language can drastically affect a person’s communication abilities.
 For example, if an injured person cannot control his or her tongue or jaw movement due to the facial nerve or brain damage, he or she can suffer significant language disorders.

-At Patino Law Firm, our experienced legal team fights hard to protect our McAllen clients’ rights and interests after personal injury accidents.
+At Patino Law Firm, our experienced McAllen head injury lawyers fight hard to protect our McAllen clients’ rights and interests after personal injury accidents.
 We believe in providing our clients with a strong voice to make their case heard and to fight for justice against those who have caused them harm.

 Signs of Dysarthria

 Dysarthria is a serious language disorder that disrupts a person’s ability to speak in regular tones or at a normal pace.
-Individuals with dysarthria may experience the following language problems because of their disabilities:
+Individuals with dysarthria may experience the following language loss from their head injury:

 - Inability to control pitch